Connecting to an Apache Kafka® cluster from applications

 -

-Run this command for receiving messages from a topic:
+Run the following command to receive messages from the topic:

 -

-In a separate terminal, run the command for sending a message to a topic:
+In a separate terminal, run the following command to send a message to the topic:

 echo "test message" | kafkacat -P \ -b <broker_FQDN>:9092 \ -t <topic_name> \ -k key \ -X security.protocol=SASL_PLAINTEXT \ -X sasl.mechanism=SCRAM-SHA-512 \ -X sasl.username="<producer_login>" \ -X sasl.password="<producer_password>" -Z